 Meatballs are a staple dish of Italian cuisine, we eat them simply stir-fried in olive oil or in a mouth-watering simple tomato sauce,

 often always accompanied by pasta.

 Growing up, when my mum was making spaghetti with meatballs, it was always a feast around the table.
-I can tell you she makes the best meatballs in the world.
-Luckily, I had the chance to witness her making this recipe thousands times, and during the years I’ve practiced the art of making meatballs.
+I can tell you she makes some of the best meatballs in the world.
+Luckily, I had the chance to witness her making this recipe thousands times, and during the years I've practiced the art of making meatballs.

 This healthy version of Italian Spaghetti with meatballs is lighter than the traditional one, so that you can enjoy a plate of comfort food without feeling guilty at all.
 This recipe is also quicker since I love to cook the tomato sauce for a shorter time than usual, to better preserve at the best the refreshing flavors of tomatoes and basil.
 The meatballs are also smaller not only they cook faster this way, but it's also a great trick to keep an eye on portion-sizes.

 If you have time, you can also make homemade fresh pasta.
 I guarantee it's an experience worth trying.
 It's the perfect treat for a Sunday meal or if you want to really impress your guests.
 Once you try it, you’ll soon see that it’s not difficult at all.